FishtownFish wrapped around the rod of AsclepiusMedicine

 Milk Thistle (Silymarin): The Liver Protector

 In Fishtown, the line between social life and professional life is often blurry.
-I take care of brewery owners, chefs, and executives who enjoy Philadelphia's dining scene but want to keep their metabolic health in elite shape.
-Liver support is a frequent topic in my exam room.
-Milk thistle (Silybum marianum) has a 2,000-year history, but we have to look at it through a modern clinical lens, not folklore.
-Its active compound, silymarin, is a flavonoid complex (a plant compound family) with real antioxidant properties.
+Liver support is a frequent topic in the exam room, and milk thistle (Silybum marianum) is one of the more evidence-supported tools we reach for.
+It has a 2,000-year history, but we look at it through a clinical lens, not folklore.

 • Antioxidant action: It scavenges free radicals (unstable molecules that damage cells), cooling down the inflammatory environment in the liver.